-2.5 Corrective Actions
+2.6 Corrective Actions

 College employees who commit or threaten workplace violence will be subject to disciplinary action, up to and including termination of employment (Personnel Handbook, Section 406).
-All disciplinary actions will be coordinated with the Director of Human Resources and must comply with Wallace Community College and State Board of Education policies and procedures.
+All disciplinary actions will be coordinated with the Director of Human Resources and must comply with Wallace Community College and the Alabama Community College Board of Trustees policies and procedures.